Symptoms occur when a blood clot breaks loose and blocks arteries elsewhere in the body.

 Endocarditis usually involves infection of the inner lining of the heart (endocardium) and/or heart valves (infective endocarditis Infective Endocarditis Infective endocarditis is an infection of the lining of the heart (endocardium) and usually also of the heart valves.
 Infective endocarditis occurs when bacteria enter the bloodstream and travel... read more ).
 However, endocarditis also can occur without infection.
 This form is called noninfective endocarditis.

 Noninfective endocarditis develops when fibrous blood clots without microorganisms (sterile vegetations) form on damaged heart valves.
 Damage may be due to a birth defect, rheumatic fever Rheumatic Fever Rheumatic fever is inflammation of the joints, heart, skin, and nervous system, resulting from a complication of untreated streptococcal infection of the throat.
-This condition is a reaction... read more , or an autoimmune disorder Autoimmune Disorders An autoimmune disorder is a malfunction of the body's immune system that causes the body to attack its own tissues.
-What triggers autoimmune disorders is not known.
+Rheumatic fever is a reaction... read more , or an autoimmune disorder Autoimmune Disorders An autoimmune disorder is a malfunction of the body's immune system that causes the body to attack its own tissues.
+What triggers an autoimmune disorder is not known.
 Symptoms vary depending... read more (in which antibodies attack the heart valves).
 Rarely, damage results from insertion of a catheter into the heart.
 People most at risk include those with the following:

 Malfunction of the heart valves can cause heart failure Heart Failure (HF) Heart failure is a disorder in which the heart is unable to keep up with the demands of the body, leading to reduced blood flow, back-up (congestion) of blood in the veins and lungs, and/or... read more .
 Symptoms of heart failure include cough, shortness of breath, and swelling of the legs.